 There is a deeper, spiritual reason behind why you are not able to lose your weight, and until you discover the reason why, your excess weight will remain.
 Even if you do lose your excess pounds by some crazy diet and/or a mad burst of exercise, you will eventually regain it, simply because you have not lost the excess “weight” in your subconsciousness.
 This excess weight, be it emotional baggage or unprocessed thoughts, will find its way into the physical world, onto your body.
 Bear this in mind, always: “We are not human beings having a spiritual experience.
 We are spiritual beings having a human experience.” – Pierre Teilhard de Chardin.

-This is what I was referring to when I wrote Reason #10 of 10 Reasons You Are Not Losing Weight (and What To Do About Them) - “You keep self-sabotaging yourself”.
+This is what I was referring to when I wrote Reason #10 of 10 Reasons You Are Not Losing Weight (And How to Fix Them): “You keep self-sabotaging yourself”.
 In that point, I stated that there is a possibility a part of you might secretly want to stay fat.
 By that, I wasn’t referring to your conscious self, because most people’s conscious selves have intentions to lose weight, or at the very least, look slimmer.
 That’s why the diet industry is such a booming business.
 Slimming centers, gyms, fad diets, diet pills, dieting services and even plastic surgery have become billion-dollar industries in recent history.

 What I was referring to, was your subconscious self.
 Your spiritual self.
 While many people have the conscious intention to lose weight, not everyone seems to be able to actually lose the weight AND keep it off.
 Reason?
 Because your subconsciousness, at least a part of it, secretly wants to be fat.
 And because your subconsciousness is more powerful than the conscious you, any attempts by your conscious self to lose weight without first addressing the spiritual cause will simply be a waste of time.